Feyerabend/bb/workbook/ch05/parsers/simple/PARSE.md

-## Simple Recursive Desacent Parser
+## Simple Recursive Descent Parser

 This code implements a simple tokeniser and parser for a basic arithmetic expression language.
 The language supports variables (identifiers), integers, floating-point numbers, and common